-Indianapolis Colts quarterback Andrew Luck's decision to retire from the NFL at the age of 29 was shocking, but not unique.
+Carolina Panthers linebacker Luke Kuechly's decision to retire from the NFL at the age of 28 was surprising, but it is something we are seeing more of these days.
 Players leave the game early for a variety of reasons.
-Sadly, most are forced to do so because of injuries.
+Sadly, most, like Indianapolis Colts quarterback Andrew Luck prior to the start of the 2019 season, are forced to do so because of injuries.

 4. Otto Graham, QB, Cleveland Browns

 After winning the NFL championship in 1954, Graham retired, but Cleveland head coach Paul Brown convinced him to come back for one more season and made him the highest-paid player in the league.
 Graham led the Browns to one more title and then retired for good at the age of 35.
 Given that he had played in 10 straight championship games and won seven of them, one has to wonder if Graham left any more titles on the field.

 3. Calvin Johnson, WR, Detroit Lions

 In his nine-season career, "Megatron" had established himself as the best receiver in the league.
 Not only did Johnson set the NFL record for receiving yards with 1,984 in 2012, but his 5,137 yards from 2011-13 are the most during any three-year stretch in league history.
 He recorded 1,214 yards in 2015 and then retired at the age of 30 saying, "I truly am at peace with it."

 Having led the league in rushing with 1,544 yards in 1965, Brown went to London to play one of 12 convicts/soldiers assigned to take out a German officer's meeting in the classic film, "The Dirty Dozen."
 When bad weather caused a delay in production and cut into Cleveland's training camp, owner Art Modell threatened to fine him $1,500 for every week he missed.
 Brown chose to retire and pursue acting full time.
 He left the league as its all-time leading rusher at the young age of 30.